-Courses integrate such fields as writing, history, photography, geography, Franco-American society, popular culture, native and indigenous issues, critical theory, religion, and ethnic studies.
+Courses integrate such fields as writing, history, photography, geography, Franco-American society, popular culture, native and indigenous issues, critical theory, and ethnic studies.

 Certain threads run through all courses, from local, regional, and global issues to philosophy and creative thought.
 Classes feature small group work, discussions, and written work designed to encourage critical thinking, communication, and leadership skills necessary to advance professionally and contribute meaningfully as members of our multicultural society.

 We engage students with information literacy, offering courses in blended, online, and hyper-flexible formats.

 Our focus is to prepare students to be active, productive citizens of the world.